ApocalypseCalculator/AnotherAdBlock/install.md

 First of all, download the latest release from the [Releases tab](https://github.com/ApocalypseCalculator/AnotherAdBlock/releases)

-After unzipping the folder, open your browser and go to your extensions page (chrome://extensions for Chrome, edge://extensions for Edge, and so on).
+After unzipping the folder to a convenient location, open your browser and go to your extensions page (chrome://extensions for Chrome, edge://extensions for Edge, and so on).

 On the top right corner, toggle the "Developer Mode" to on.